Opening up to people can be hard, particularly when we are feeling vulnerable. When we feel vulnerable, we may be feeling raw, exposed, and anxious.

 Men struggle with this one the most.
 Their partner tells them a problem and automatically they go into, how can I fix this mode?

 Be a sounding board.
-Be supportive, caring and kind but resist the urge to try to fix everything (unless of course, the problem is about your behavior, in that case, hop to it).
+Be supportive, caring, and kind but resist the urge to try to fix everything (unless of course, the problem is about your behavior, in that case, hop to it and start making improvements)

 Related post – 7 Signs You Are Taking on Other People’s Problems